 Web app architecture can dictate where logic and user interface elements are stored, as well as the order in which webpage elements load.

 6. Mobile application architectures

 Mobile application architectures are similar to web apps but with the greater processing, memory, and storage capacity of mobile devices.
 They also specify constructs for portability across platforms.

 Serverless architecture is the most recent evolution of the microservices model and is still relatively rare.
 With this approach, cloud-based third-party services inside software containers construct applications.

 Serverless functions scale well and can be spun up and shut down very quickly.
 Serverless is also one of the least expensive ways to deploy software because cloud instances are unnecessary.
 Popular uses include event processing, image recognition, automated software testing, and machine translation.

 How to choose the right architecture

-Today, organizations have more choices than ever in deciding how to build software.
+Today, organizations have more choices than ever in building software.
 While choice can cause paralysis, there’s no reason why development teams should hesitate to begin transitioning to DevOps techniques and modern cloud-native technologies.

-A robust application architecture should accommodate new technologies as they become available, and be suitable for both traditional “waterfall” development and agile practices.
-By adhering to sound practices for defining layers and the rules around them, development teams can create an architecture that is adaptable and future-proof while ensuring that their work is based on sound fundamentals.
+A robust application architecture should accommodate new technologies as they become available and be suitable for traditional “waterfall” development and agile practices.
+By adhering to sound practices for defining layers and the rules around them, development teams can create an architecture that is adaptable, future-proof, and fundamentally solid.